By using this site, you agree to the Privacy Policy and Terms of Use.

 Key leavening ratios and why both agents are used

-For everyday high-rise biscuits, the working baseline is 15 g baking powder and 5 g baking soda per 450 g (about 3 1/2 cups) all-purpose flour.
-Baking powder supplies the bulk of controlled lift; baking soda neutralizes some of the buttermilk’s acidity, improves browning, and fine-tunes the pH for texture.
-If your buttermilk is unusually mild or you omit it, reduce baking soda accordingly to prevent soapy or metallic flavors.
+Use a baseline of roughly 15 g baking powder and 5 g baking soda per 450 g (about 3 1/2 cups) of all-purpose flour.
+Baking powder supplies the primary, controlled rise while baking soda neutralizes acid and tunes pH for color and texture.

 Hydration and texture: target numbers